dprosper/instance-metadata-trusted-profiles/README.md

 This is a companion repository to the [Using Instance Metadata and Trusted Profiles for Managing SSH Keys](https://www.ibm.com/cloud/blog/using-instance-metadata-and-trusted-profiles-for-managing-ssh-keys) blog post.

-~As of this writing, the VPC Instance Metadata service and the IAM Trusted Profiles for VPC VSI are in Select Availability.
-Contact [IBM support](https://cloud.ibm.com/docs/vpc?topic=vpc-getting-help) or your IBM Sales representative if you're interested in getting early access.~

-The VPC Instance Metadata service is Generally Available.

 # Architecture

 A VSI is deployed inside of a VPC with appropriate security groups.
 A small application, in this case a bash script ssh-authorized-keys.sh, is added as a running service on the instance.